floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 ==== Other algorithms

-Other publications using algorithms that do not fit into one of the previous categories are grouped under the "Other algorithms" category.
+Other publications using algorithms that do not fit into one of the previous categories are grouped in a single category.

 // TODO: note about how most algorithms are single- or multi-objective optimization algorithms for graph clustering to find a Pareto-optimal solution